Self-trapping of slow electrons in the energy domain

 The first line of Eq.~\ref{eq1} reveals two potentials acting on the time evolution of the sideband momentum states, $n\hbar(\omega-v_{0}k_{z})$ and $-{(n\hbar k_{z})^{2}}/({2m})$.
 The first potential term is linear in $n$ and results from the mismatch between electron group velocity and light field phase velocity.
 Under the condition $\omega \neq v_{0}k_{z}$, this phase mismatch acts effectively as a linear potential on a synthetic frequency space resulting in Bloch oscillation dynamics in the energy spectrum as reported previously for fast free electrons~\cite{pick2018bloch,pan2022synthetic}, which lead to Wannier-Stark localization~\cite{wannier1960wave}.
 However, when we introduce phase-matching through $\omega = v_{0}k_{z}$, the linear term vanishes and we are left with the quadratic potential term.
 The latter is only significant for slow electrons and acts as a confining potential for the electron's spectral evolution.
 Figures~\ref{fig1}(c) and (d) displays the population probability of the sideband momentum states as function of interaction time obtained from numerical solutions of~Eq.~\ref{fig1}.
 We show the results for two initial conditions, a localized Gaussian wavepacket (Fig.~\ref{fig1}(c)) and a single energy (plane wave, Fig.~\ref{fig1}(d)), both centered at $100$\,eV initial kinetic energy.
-The field strength is set to $E_\mathrm{f}=1\,\mathrm{V\,nm}^{-1}$ and the single photon energy is $\hbar\omega=1.54$\,eV.
+The field strength is set to $E_\mathrm{f}=0.5\,\mathrm{V\,nm}^{-1}$ and the single photon energy is $\hbar\omega=1.54$\,eV.
 We observe a spectral evolution exhibiting strong confinement and oscillations.
 For the electron wavepacket, we find that the spectral evolution follows a classical Lorentz-like trajectory for a charged particle in an electric field.
 In contrast, for a plane-wave electron we see spectral broadening to a superposition state, which subsequently ceases to expand and suddenly collapses to a single sideband.
 In both cases, we observe a spectral asymmetry in the energy spectrum as a small but noticeable difference ($\Delta n\approx3$) between the maximally populated energy states of absorption and emission.
 This asymmetry is a signature of the non-vanishing curvature of the electron dispersion at low energies and accumulates across successive photon scattering events.
+The validity of the results of our Floquet-Bloch model given by Eq.~\ref{eq1} is confirmed by a numerical solution of the full TDSE (see Supplemental Material~\cite{NoteSuppl}).

 In order to analytically capture the basic underlying physics in Fig.~\ref{fig1}, we lay aside the asymmetry in absorption and emission by applying the approximation $k_{n+1}\approx k_{n-1}\approx k_{0}$ and neglect ponderomotive effects.
 We are thus left with a simplified equation,